aiktb/FuriganaMaker/README.md

 ## Features

-- Many common Japanese websites are supported by default.
-- Local Japanese kanji parsing engine (no network required).
-- Add furigana to any regions on the page.
+- By default, furigana is automatically added to many [common Japanese websites](https://github.com/aiktb/FuriganaMaker/blob/main/assets/rules/selector.json).
+- The list of rules used by Auto Mode can be customized using CSS selectors and domains.
+- Users can use their mouse to select areas on any web page to add furigana to.
+- N5 kanji filter prepared for JLPT learners, these kanji will not be added furigana.
-- Freely modify the font size and color of furigana.
+- The font size and color of furigana can be freely modified, and toggle the display of furigana.
-- Optionally show furigana only on hover state.
-- N5 Kanji filter for JLPT learners.
-- Configurable default pages and regions for adding furigana.
+- Optional support for hover mode, only showing furigana when mouseover kanji.

 ## Contribution